 A Committee, to be known as the "Capital Improvement Program Committee," shall be established to prepare a capital improvement program.
-This Committee shall perform the duties as specified in the Charter and following sections and shall consist of the following members: The Town Manager, who shall serve as the Chairman of the Committee pursuant to the designation of this position the Coordinator of Capital Programming under Article V of Chapter 27 of the Mashpee Code, a member or designee of the Board of Selectmen, who shall be designated annually by vote of the Board of Selectmen, a member or designee of the Finance Committee, who shall be designated annually by vote of the Finance Committee, the Town Accountant and a member at-large to be appointed annually by the Board of Selectmen.
+This Committee shall perform the duties as specified in the Charter and following sections and shall consist of the following members: The Town Manager, who shall serve as the Chairman of the Committee pursuant to the designation of this position the Coordinator of Capital Programming under Article V of Chapter 27 of the Mashpee Code, a member or designee of the Board of Selectmen, who shall be designated annually by vote of the Board of Selectmen, a member or designee of the Finance Committee, who shall be designated annually by vote of the School Committee, who shall be designated annually by a vote of the School Committee, the Town Accountant and two (2) members at-large to be appointed annually by the Board of Selectmen.